Memecontent/public-good/MemeContent_Listing.md

 **MemeContent** — Solana’s viral meme marketing engine.
 AI-generated ads helping memecoins go viral and live longer.

 ### TL;DR
-🧠 MemeContent is the meme-marketing layer of Solana — building viral AI tools, empowering creators, and extending meme lifecycles.
+🧠 MemeContent is building the meme-marketing layer of Solana — an AI-powered platform that helps memecoins go viral, stay relevant, and expand their community growth.

 ---

 ### Long Version
-**MemeContent** is building the meme-marketing infrastructure for Solana — an AI-powered platform that helps memecoins go viral, stay relevant, and expand community growth..
+**MemeContent** is the meme-marketing infrastructure for the Solana ecosystem — an AI platform designed to boost meme project visibility, longevity, and user engagement...

 **Core Components:**
-- **M-FilterApp:** AI video and filter generator for meme marketing.
+- **M-FilterApp:** AI-driven video and filter generator for meme marketing.
-- **M-DegenHub:** Web3 creator hub connecting meme projects and influencers.
+- **M-DegenHub:** Creator hub connecting meme projects, influencers, and marketers.
-- **M-DAO:** Decentralized incubator funding and promoting new viral coins.
+- **M-DAO:** Decentralized incubator supporting viral crypto projects through grants and collaborations.

 **Mission:**
-To extend the lifespan of meme projects, empower creators, and establish Solana as the home of the next generation of viral crypto culture.
+To empower creators, extend the lifespan of meme projects, and establish Solana as the home of the next generation of viral crypto culture..

 **Why It Matters:**
-Most Solana memecoins lose traction within days due to a lack of marketing and creative content.
+90% of Solana memecoins lose traction within days due to the lack of marketing and creative content.
-MemeContent provides tools that keep projects relevant, attract users, and reinforce Solana’s position as the center of community-driven innovation.
+MemeContent offers ready-to-use tools to keep projects alive longer, attract users, and strengthen Solana’s cultural influence in the Web3 ecosystem..

 **Learn More:**
 - Website: [https://memecontent.com](https://memecontent.com)